sachagd/YoutubeDownloader/README.md

    - Installs `ffmpeg` if it's not already installed and adds the file path to the `PATH` environment variable.
    - Adds a registry key.

+   Do the steps manually for linux and macOS users

 ## How to Use the Extension
 Once the extension is properly installed: